 Table 2: GEM in US$ compared to S&P500, ACWI ex-US, and Aggregate Bonds (1974-2013)

-These results are the same as those reported by Gary in his recent blog post in which his average annual return is 17.7%, and the monthly standard deviation is 12.4%.
+These results are the same as those reported by Gary in which GEM’s average annual return is 17.7%, and its monthly standard deviation is 12.4%.
 From these results and Gary’s findings, we see that Dual Momentum provides a significant increase in annual returns while reducing volatility.

 RESULTS: Part II